Irrelon/ForerunnerDB/readme.md

 collection changes.
 Here is a simple example of a data-bind that will keep the list of items up-to-date if you modify the collection:

+### Prerequisites
+* Data-binding requires jQuery to be present on the page.
+* Your items must include an id="" attribute that matches the primary key of the document it represents.
+* Binding is against an entire collection at present.
+In the future you will be able to define distinct "views" and bind against them as well.

 ### HTML
 	<ul id="myList">
 	</ul>